wp-plugins/textwise/readme.txt

 == Changelog ==

+= 1.2.1 - August 2011 =
+* Improved back-end look and feel to work with WP 3.2 redesign
+* Fixed embed flash support again for WP 3.2.

 = 1.1.7 - June 2011 =
 * Remove underscores from Category suggestions
 * Improved UI CSS for Internet Explorer, Chrome, and Safari